technowizard12/Little_Printer_Image_Publication/README.md

 Things you'll need to use it:
 ==============
-Camping
+Camping,
-Ruby
+ Ruby,
-A remote image server (Github pages works swell)
+, A remote image server (Github pages works swell)
-Your publication in image format
+, Your publication in image format,
 Hands, or at least stumps of some sort